-The following information (along with the rest of our program proposer resources), is designed to assist you in developing a dynamic, needs-based session for Baltimore.
-If you have any questions along the way, you are encouraged to contact any member of the Annual Meeting Program Committee or AALL’s education staff.
+The following information (along with the rest of our program proposer resources), is designed to assist you in developing a dynamic, needs-based session for the Annual Meeting.
+If you have any questions along the way, you are encouraged to contact any member of the Annual Meeting Program Committee or AALL staff.

 Your program or workshop proposal should answer the following questions:

 - What are the takeaways that attendees will be able to use and apply to perform their jobs better?

 - How would you describe the problem/opportunity/scenario/challenge that reflects the takeaways?

 - Who needs to attend this session?